George Leslie (politician)

-George Andrew Leslie (born 21 November 1936) is a Scottish National Party politician and a veterinary surgeon.
-He was the SNP's Senior Vice-Chairman 1969–1971.
+George Andrew Leslie (21 November 1936 – 14 June 2023) was a Scottish politician and veterinary surgeon.
+He was the Scottish National Party (SNP)'s Senior Vice-Chairman from 1969 to 1971.

 Early life

 Leslie was born in Glasgow, Scotland.
 He studied at Hillhead High School and Glasgow University before becoming a vet.

 Political career

-He joined the Scottish National Party (SNP) in the early-1960s.
+Leslie joined the Scottish National Party (SNP) in the early-1960s.
 He was selected to stand for the party at the 1967 Glasgow Pollok by-election.
 During the by-election, one observer described his speeches as being in the style of Jimmy Maxton.
 His campaign also featured the singing of both traditional and topical Scottish songs.
 Although the party had never previously contested the seat, Leslie took 28% of the vote.
 The Labour Party share of the vote dropped considerably, enabling the Conservative Party to win – their last by-election win of the twentieth century in Scotland.
 Leslie's campaign marked the start of a year of successes for the SNP, including becoming the largest party in local government in Stirling, and victory in the Hamilton by-election.